BinaryNate/markdown-previews/api.md

 ## SObject
 Allows queries and CRUD operations to be performed on SalesForce SObjects with minimal setup and a friendly API.

-To use this class, either extend it and override the objectName and propertyMap properties, or simply create an instance by passing those properties into this class's constructor.
-Either way will allow you to use the default implementations of the CRUD methods which automatically convert property names from SalesForce format (i.e. with funky prefixes) and friendly camelCase format, and vice versa.
+To use this class, either extend it and override the `objectName` and `propertyMap` properties, or simply create an instance by passing those properties into this class's constructor.
+Either approach will allow you to use the default implementations of the CRUD methods (e.g. `query()`, `insert()`, etc.) **which automatically convert property names from SalesForce format
+(i.e. with funky prefixes) to the friendly camelCase format, and vice versa**.

 **Kind**: global class